anssilaitila/shared-files/README.txt

 = Statistics =

 What is more important than having a statistics of your uploads!
 Shared Files plugin allows you to have constant eye on the uploaded files and documents by providing you with accurate file upload statistics and analysis.

+== Shared Files free offerings ==

+* Fast search of all files targeting all the defined file/document categories, e.g. name and description
+* Front-end file upload with tag support for logged-in users
+* Wait for the Countdown page with a counter and automatic download when the counter reaches zero
+* Any file type upload (audio, video, image, PDF, Word, file folder, etc)
+* SVG icons of high quality for 25 various file types, plus individual custom icons for various file types
+* Browser preview of the uploaded files/documents
+* Lightbox view for images and videos (, YouTube, mp4, webm, ogg, mov)
+* Functions as a file explorer, download manager, and file manager
+* WordPress Multisite compatible

+== Shared Files Pro offerings ==

+* Search filters based on categories, tags, and custom field data
+* Users and roles with different file-opening permissions
+* Downloads wait countdown page
+* More features for the front-end file uploader
+* Visitors/users can upload and add files to new categories
+* FTP files can be uploaded and activated with a single click
+* Upload multiple files
+* Allow any user role to edit files from the front end
+* Favorite files for both logged-in and non-logged-in users
+* Activate Media Library files
+* Sort files into groups
+* Alternatively, specify an external URL for the file and track its loads
+* When a file is downloaded or uploaded, you will receive an email notification
+* Set a file's expiration date
+* Limit the number of downloads for each file
+* Display files in the site search results

 == Demos ==